Mutitjulu: Education

 The community has a school which services students from Year 1 to Year 7, and a high school, Nyangatjatjara College.
 The cultural traditions of Mutitjulu dictate that once reaching adolescence, children must be taught only with peers of the same sex.
 Nyangatjatjara College is a boarding school, and hosts the young men and young women of the community separately in consecutive semesters.

-As with housing and health, Anglo-European education standards at Mutitjulu, are far lower than the Australian average.
+As with housing and health, education standards at Mutitjulu, are far lower than the Australian average.

 Language

 Languages spoken are Pitjantjatjara, Luritja and Yankunytjatjara.
 Communication between the languages, however, is not difficult as most residents speak several languages and these Aboriginal languages are closely related, all being mutually intelligibly varieties of the Western Desert Language.

 Efforts are made to preserve traditional customs, including traditional languages, but some English is spoken by most residents.
 The level of English literacy by Mutitjulu residents is higher than in many Indigenous Australian communities primarily due to the regular exposure to tourists at Uluṟu.